Board Certified Podiatrists | Expert Foot & Ankle Care

 Achilles Bone Spur 2026: Treatment & Surgery | Podiatrist

-You’re in the right place.
+You’ve come to the right podiatry team.
 Dr. Tom Biernacki, DPM, FACFAS — board-certified foot & ankle surgeon with 3,000+ surgeries — explains exactly what Achilles bone spur surgery recovery time means and what works.
 Call (810) 206-1402 for same-day appointment at Howell or Bloomfield Hills.

 Medically reviewed by Dr. Tom Biernacki, DPM